This article was co-authored by Damian Rohraff and Ryan Jansen. It first appeared on Energy and Mines.

 Diesel, Renewables and Energy Storage

-To reduce the diesel consumption for the Gunnar camp, SRC developed the Hybrid Energy Container (HERC) Power System.
+To reduce the diesel consumption for the Gunnar camp, SRC developed the Hybrid Energy Container power system.
 SRC conducted extensive site monitoring of the camp to characterize the site’s load and then designed the customized hybrid system to maximize the fuel savings over the life of the remediation effort.
 All aspects, including battery chemistry, inverter technology, generator type and hybrid construction, were considered.
 It was constructed in the spring of 2015, received certification and was then transported from Saskatoon to the Gunnar camp via truck and barge.

 - Peak output capacity: 69 kW